 A beautifully decorated Christmas tree is often the focal point of your home’s holiday décor.
 As gorgeous as your tree and the decorations that adorn it are, it’s critical that they don’t create a Christmas tree fire.
-According to the National Fire Protection Association (NFPA), an average of 200 home fires were caused by Christmas trees every year between 2011 and 2015, resulting in an average of 14.8 million dollars in direct property damage annually.
+According to the National Fire Protection Association (NFPA), home fires occur most often in the winter.
+The NFPA reports an average of 160 home fires are caused by Christmas trees per year.
+The fires burn quickly and can destroy more than just the tree, resulting in $10 million in direct property damage annually.
+Almost one-third of Christmas tree fires are caused by electrical fires.

 If you prefer decorating your home with an artificial Christmas tree, only purchase one that has been certified and labeled by an independent testing laboratory.
 If you like the look, smell and appearance of a live tree, there are a few preventative steps you should take.
 Use these tips to reduce your risk of a Christmas tree fire hazard: